honeycombio/refinery/README.md

 - `$DATASET` is the name of the dataset you want to check.

 The /query endpoints are intended for debugging, and can be protected by specifying a QueryAuthToken in the configuration file or the environment.
+If you do specify this token, the requests above must include the header `X-Honeycomb-Refinery-Query` with the value of the specified token.
+In curl, that looks like this:

+`curl --include --get $REFINERY_HOST/query/allrules/$FORMAT --header "x-honeycomb-refinery-query: my-token-value"`

 ## Restarts